 Quizzes: A major part of your course grade will be derived from four quizzes.
 Questions are derived from assigned readings, class 'lectures', handouts, discussions, activities, and any other instructional material presented in class.
 It is in your best interest to be prepared and to complete each quiz in the allotted time and by each deadline.
-No late quizzes are accepted.

 Final Exam: A comprehensive final exam will be administered at the end of the quarter.
 It is due no later than the first day of the final exam period at 11:59 pm.
-You will have two hours to complete it.